node-organic/organic-oval/README.md

 #### **template**

 The template part contains all the DOM elements.
 It describes the layout of the tag.
 Organic-oval uses [JSX]() to describe its layout.
-You have the `tag` variable available in the tamplate, too.
+You have the `tag` variable available in the template, too.

 ```html
 ...